davidekunno93/Routewise-FrontEnd/README.md

 *make sticky map + suggestions 100vh in itinerary page *different api for loading city names?
 *loading screen while city options load
+*on dashboard, if no city entered and user tries to add trip, code error feedback *make more aesthetic scrollers
+*if ninja api doesn't find travel destination there needs to be a catch error feedback loop

 geoapify api place objects
 calendar selection